OrigamiKing3612/Terminal-Kingdom/README.md

 - Press **i**, **space**, or **enter** to interact with tiles.

 ## License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache-2.0 license.
 See the LICENSE file for details.